swiftlang/swift/docs/SIL.rst

   #example.foo!1 : $@thin ((y:B), (x:A)) -> (z:C) -> D
   #example.foo!2 : $@thin ((z:C), (y:B), (x:A)) -> D

 The deepest uncurry level is referred to as the **natural uncurry level**.
+In this specific example, the reference at the natural uncurry level is ``#example.foo!2``.
 Note that the uncurried argument clauses are composed right-to-left, as specified in the `calling convention`_.
 For uncurry levels less than the uncurry level, the entry point itself is ``@thin`` but returns a thick function value carrying the partially applied arguments for its context.

 `Dynamic dispatch`_ instructions such as ``class method`` require their method declaration reference to be uncurried to at least uncurry level 1 (which applies